adisen99/srfp/README.md

 # TODO

 - [x] Calculate the NMSE, and calc corr coeff and p-value to get significance
+- [x] Read about Effect size and how to report it alongside p-value for a more scientifically accurate evaluation - [CHECK THIS](https://www.simplypsychology.org/effect-size.html) (not required)
 - [ ] For the different cities, convert the raw data from IST to UTC using the same function used for Delhi observation met_data.
-- [ ] Read about Effect size and how to report it alongside p-value for a more scientifically accurate evaluation - [CHECK THIS](https://www.simplypsychology.org/effect-size.html)

 ## Variability against the anomaly
 - [x] Read and possibly implement low freq. and high freq.
 Variability.
 (NOT implementing)